kbjorke/dotfiles/README.md

 that call the resize program.
 All terminal sizes have a width of 80 spaces, what differs is the hight of the terminal window.

--`st` : Small terminal, hight of 15 spaces
+- `st` : Small terminal, hight of 15 spaces
--`lt` : Large terminal, hight of 43 spaces
+- `lt` : Large terminal, hight of 43 spaces
--`ot` : Ordinary terminal, hight of 23 spaces
+- `ot` : Ordinary terminal, hight of 23 spaces